Initial assessment

 Additional investigations to consider

-• Additional investigations for malaria and other infections in recently arrived children who are febrile and unwell.
-Consult with an infectious diseases specialist
+• Additional investigations for malaria and other infections in recently arrived children who are febrile and unwell

 • PTH in children with inadequate dietary calcium intake, signs/symptoms of low vitamin D, or multiple risk factors for low vitamin D

-• Nutrition screening (i.e. FBE, ferritin, vitamin D-related, B12 (as above); also folate, vitamin A, C, E, zinc, TFT, carnitine, other tests- see details) in children with restricted food access pre-arrival, and exclusively breastfed babies where there has been poor maternal food access, or where deficiency is suspected clinically.
-Low vitamin A was common in refugees from African source countries arriving 2000 - 2005, B12 and folate deficiency have been reported in refugees from Afghanistan, Bhutan, Middle East and Sri Lanka.
+• Nutrition screening (i.e. FBE, ferritin, vitamin D-related, B12/folate (as above); also vitamin A, C, E, zinc, TFT, carnitine, other tests - see details) in children with restricted food access pre-arrival, exclusively breastfed babies with poor maternal food access, or where deficiency is suspected clinically.
+Low vitamin A has been common in children from Gaza, B12/folate deficiencies reported in refugees from Afghanistan, Bhutan, Middle East, Gaza and Sri Lanka.
+Recommend vitamin A and zinc screening (+/- other nutrition screening) in all new arrivals from Gaza and Rohingyan cohorts.

-• Thyroid function tests in any child with developmental delay (it is usually appropriate to delay other developmental bloods, including SNP microarray)
+• Thyroid function tests in any child with developmental delay (usually appropriate to delay genetic testing, and this can be completed later using saliva testing)

-• Blood lead levels in children with pica, developmental issues or where there is a history suggesting exposure, including through traditional medicines.
-Blood lead screening is not routine in Australian refugee guidelines, but is recommended for all refugee children (aged 6m-16y) in the United States
+• Blood lead levels in all children from Gaza and Rohingyan cohorts until further information, in children with pica or developmental issues, or where there is a history suggesting exposure, including through traditional medicines (including thanaka use in Myanmar/Rohingyan cohorts).
+Blood lead screening is not routine in Australian refugee guidelines, but is recommended in US refugee guidelines (for all children 6m-16y, older adolescents with clinical risk and all pregnant/breastfeeding women).

 Other considerations

-Screening may have been completed by other providers, and Victoria moved to a primary care model for refugee health screening from around 2006.
-Every attempt should be made to access screening that has been completed and avoid duplicating screening investigations.
-Also see Department of Health information.
+Screening (or partial testing) may have been completed by other providers.
+Victoria moved to a primary care model for refugee health screening from around 2006.
+Current data suggest <10% children receive recommended screening in this model, and ~25-30% receive partial screening.
+Every attempt should be made to access screening that has been completed and avoid duplicating investigations.
+Also see Department of Health and Aged Care information on health assessments.

-For asylum seekers, their detention 'Health Discharge Assessment' should provide details of health screening completed.
-Asylum seeker children received very little screening prior to mid-2014 (history, public health checklist, and TB screening if known contact history).
+Asylum seeker children received very little screening in detention prior to mid-2014 (essentially only history, public health checklist, and TB screening if known contact history).
 See details on pre-arrival screening below.
+In 20 years, we have never seen an unaccompanied humanitarian minor (UHM) who has completed recommended screening.

 Pre-arrival screening

-All permanent migrants to Australia have an Immigration Medical Examination (IME) within 3-12m of departure.
+All permanent migrants to Australia have an IME within 3-12m of departure (see Panel Members Instructions pdf form for quick view).
 The IME includes:

-• Chest x-ray (CXR) in those aged 11y and older (and in younger children if indicated)
+• Chest x-ray (CXR) age 11y+ (and in younger children if indicated)

-• HBsAg in all pregnant women, unaccompanied minors; international adoptees, intending healthcare worker, refugee entrants aged 15y and older (new) and those aged 15y and older applying for an onshore protection visa.
+• HBsAg in all pregnant women, international adoptees, UHM, intending healthcare workers, clinical indications, offshore humanitarian applicants 15y+ (new) and those 15y+ applying for an onshore protection visa, or where HCV infection is identified

-• Syphilis testing in those aged 15y and older and applying for either an onshore or offshore protection visa.
+• Syphilis screening (VDRL or RPR, + confirmation if positive) age 15y+ and applying for either an onshore or offshore protection visa

 • Other tests as clinically indicated.

-Humanitarian entrants are also offered voluntary pre-Departure Health Checks (DHC) within 72 hours of their intended departure for Australia.
-Not all humanitarian entrants undergo a DHC, as it depends on the visa subtype and port of embarkation, and uptake is incomplete.
+Humanitarian entrants are also offered a free voluntary DHC.
+This usually occurs within 72 hours of intended departure for Australia, but may be conducted up to 4 weeks before travel.
+Not all humanitarian entrants undergo a DHC, although uptake is high (and likely to increase).
 The DHC includes:

-• Measles, mumps and rubella (MMR) vaccination in those aged 9m-54y (unless pregnant)
+• Measles, mumps and rubella (MMR) vaccination in age >9m (unless pregnant/medical contraindication/born before 1966)

 Asylum seeker health screening

-• People seeking asylum who arrived by boat generally received a health assessment on arrival in immigration detention.
-The detention health services provider completes this assessment.
-There is no published information on the format of detention health screening; however, assessment appears to have included: CXR in those 11y and older, and screening bloods in those aged 15y and older (screening for syphilis, hepatitis B, HCV and HIV; and screening with FBE, LFT, BSL testing, urinalysis and pregnancy testing where clinically indicated).
+• People seeking asylum who arrived by boat generally received a health assessment on arrival in immigration detention, completed by the detention health services provider.
+There is no published information on the format of detention health screening; however, assessment included: CXR age 11y+ and screening bloods in age 15y+ (syphilis, HBsAg, HCV and HIV reflecting the offshore IME; and FBE, LFT, BSL, urinalysis and pregnancy testing where clinically indicated).
 Prior to mid-2014, children had very limited detention health screening.
-After this time they had health assessments similar to adolescents and adults, with the addition of ferritin, vitamin D levels, strongyloides serology, and malaria testing and schistosoma serology where clinically indicated.
-Clinical experience suggests the management of health conditions detected on the detention health assessments varied depending on access to healthcare in detention, or may have been deferred while awaiting transfer to community-based arrangements.
+After this time they had health assessments similar to adolescents and adults, with the addition of ferritin, vitamin D levels, Strongyloides serology; and malaria testing and Schistosoma serology where clinically indicated.
+Clinical experience suggests the management of health conditions detected on the detention health assessments varied widely, and was often deferred while awaiting transfer to community-based arrangements.

 • Asylum seekers arriving by plane may not have had any health screening or healthcare in Australia and will not have had a pre-departure IME.

-• People seeking asylum are required to have an immigration medical examination at the time they are granted a substantive visa (including at grant of temporary protection visa) - see arranging a health examination and health examinations for temporary visas.
+• People seeking asylum are required to have an IME at the time they are granted a substantive visa (including at grant of temporary protection visa) - see arranging a health examination and health examinations for temporary visas.

 Resources